Jared Polis: LGBT rights

 At the time of his departure from Congress, Polis was one of seven openly gay members of the 113th Congress, and caucused in the LGBT Equality Caucus.
 He pushed for the repeal of the Defense of Marriage Act, and praised the Obama Administration's decision for the Justice Department to no longer defend DOMA, saying, "Section 3 of the law is unconstitutional."
-In a statement Polis said, "I applaud the Administration for finally recognizing what my colleagues and I have long criticized, to deny people the ability to officially acknowledge their relationship and feel welcomed as partners only for being LGBT is absurd and today's decision confirms this".
-Polis also credited Obama for openly endorsing gay marriage, calling it "welcome news to American families."

-Polis was an original cosponsor of H.R.
-116, the Respect for Marriage Act.
-H.R.
-116 repeals DOMA, allowing marriage recognition for gay and lesbian couples in the US, the District of Columbia, and US territories.

 Polis was also the leading sponsor of the Student Non-Discrimination Act with Senator Al Franken, who introduced the act in the Senate.
-SNDA would establish a comprehensive federal non-discrimination prohibition in all public and elementary and secondary schools based on sexual orientation and gender identity, expanding Title IX of the Education Amendments Act to LGBT students.
+SNDA would establish a comprehensive federal prohibition in all public and elementary and secondary schools of discrimination based on sexual orientation and gender identity, expanding Title IX of the Education Amendments Act to LGBT students.
 In a statement, Polis said "education is the right of every student" regardless of their actual or perceived sexual orientation or gender identity.
 "The alarming increase in teen suicides has shown us just how far we are from making our children's schools safe spaces."
-The SNDA has 167 co-sponsors in the House, with only two Republicans signing on.
-SNDA is also supported by the ACLU and Change.org.

-Polis voted for the repeal of Don't Ask, Don't Tell, which prohibited openly gay and lesbian members of the Military from serving.
-In a letter to Obama, Polis and 67 other House members urged for the repeal of Don't Ask, Don't Tell.
-The letter cited a California district judge's ruling that DADT was unconstitutional and the 14,000 service members who had been discharged from the military since its passage.
+In a letter to Obama, Polis and 67 other House members urged the repeal of Don't Ask, Don't Tell.
+The letter cited a California district judge's ruling that DADT was unconstitutional and that the 14,000 service members who had been discharged from the military since its passage had been discharged unjustly.